franzbu/HAeating/README.md

 `HK2 Enabled` signals that heating circuit 2 is potentially activated; however, a value of not 0 in `HK2 Flow Target Temp (ESP)` activates heating, which is then reflected in `Heating On`.

-`HK2 Flow Temp +10 (Master)` and `HK2 Flow Temp -10 (Master)` are used in `Master` mode to determine the flow temp, which is based on the boiler's outside temperature sensor, unless `Outside Temp`, which is based on a dallas temperature sensor connected to GPIO 54, is in place, then the latters's value is used. `Room Temp` is for an additional dallas temperature sensor, also connected to GPIO 54 (and distinguished by its address -> both need to be changed to the ones of the dallas sensors used).
+`HK2 Flow Temp +10 (Master)` and `HK2 Flow Temp -10 (Master)` are used in `Master` mode to determine the flow temp, which is based on the boiler's outside temperature sensor, unless `Outside Temp`, which is based on a Dallas temperature sensor connected to GPIO 54, is in place, then the latters's value is used. `Room Temp` is for an additional dallas temperature sensor, also connected to GPIO 54 (and distinguished by its address -> both need to be changed to the ones of the dallas sensors used).

 `Time (Manual Override)`, as already mentioned, allows for the manual adjustment of date and time in case of missing internet connection.